 Thanks for reading this guide to overcoming nerves in public speaking and presentations so that you can speak in public without fear, every time.

 This was all about during your talk or presentation.

-If you haven’t get checked out Part 1 (about the things you can do before your speech or presentation), do make sure to go there also.
+If you haven’t get checked out our guide to the things you can do before your speech or presentation, make sure to go there also.

 Thanks for reading.